 With more drivers on the roads and an increasingly busy society, cases of road rage become more prevalent.
 And while most drivers encounter frustration and irritation on occasion, there is no justification for accidents and injuries caused by road rage.

 A motor vehicle accident caused by an aggressive driver can result in devastating injuries that could take months to recover from.
 You may be unable to work and have mounting medical expenses.
-If this is the case, you need the help of an experienced road rage accident attorney who understands how to work with the other driver’s insurance company.
+If this is the case, you need the help of an experienced car accident lawyer who understands how to work with the other driver’s insurance company.

-Our legal team has decades of experience in car accident law in Washington DC, Maryland, and Virginia.
+Our legal team has decades of experience in personal injury law.
 We know how to pursue cases caused by aggressive drivers.
-Our Road rage accident lawyers will investigate your claim, collect the necessary evidence, negotiate your case with insurance companies and take your case to trial if necessary.
+Our road rage accident lawyers will investigate your claim, collect the necessary evidence, negotiate your case with insurance companies and take your case to trial if necessary.

 Road rage is a term we apply to aggressive driving, one that implies or interprets another driver’s attitude and thoughts.